gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 6FB7H

-This is the "CSAVE" statement handler.
+This is the "`CSAVE`" statement handler.
 The filename is evaluated (7098H) followed by the optional baud rate operand (7A2DH).
 The identification block is then written to cassette (7125H) with a filetype byte of D3H.
 The contents of the Program Text Area are written directly to cassette as a single data block (713EH).
 Note that no error checking information accompanies the data.

 <a name="6fd7h"></a>

     Address...
 6FD7H

-Control transfers to this routine from the "BSAVE" statement handler to write a block of memory to cassette.
+Control transfers to this routine from the "`BSAVE`" statement handler to write a block of memory to cassette.
 The identification block is first written to cassette (7125H) with a filetype byte of D0H.
 The motor is then turned on and a short header written to cassette (72F8H) The starting address is popped from the Z80 stack and written to cassette LSB first, MSB second (7003H).
 The stop address is taken from [SAVEND](#savend) and written to cassette LSB first, MSB second (7003H).
 The entry address is taken from [SAVENT](#savent) and written to cassette LSB first, MSB second (7003H).
-The required area of memory is then written to cassette one byte at a time (72DEH) and the cassette motor turned off via the TAPOOF standard routine.
+The required area of memory is then written to cassette one byte at a time (72DEH) and the cassette motor turned off via the [TAPOOF](#tapoof) standard routine.
 Note that no error checking information accompanies the data.

 <a name="7003h"></a>